bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 # Experiments

 When conducting experiments, we merge training sets of four sub-datasets as a whole training set to train the model, and evaluate it on the test set of each sub-dataset and the whole test set.
 Here we show the results of recent baselines on our iHarmony4 dataset based on MSE and PSNR metrics.
+In addition, we also provide the fMSE score on the whole test set to facilitate future study.

 <table class="tg">
   <tr>
     <th class="tg-0pky" align="center">Sub-dataset</th>
+    <th class="tg-0pky" rowspan="2" align="center">Extra info</th>
     <th class="tg-0pky" colspan="2" align="center">HCOCO</th>
     <th class="tg-0pky" colspan="2" align="center">HAdobe5k</th>
     <th class="tg-0pky" colspan="2" align="center">HFlickr</th>
     <th class="tg-0pky" colspan="2" align="center">Hday2night</th>
-    <th class="tg-0pky" colspan="2" align="center">All</th>
+    <th class="tg-0pky" colspan="3" align="center">All</th>
   </tr>
   <tr>
     <th class="tg-0pky" align="center">Evaluation metric</th>